Skip to main content

 Outline Of Syllabus

-GEO3102 Geopolitics runs as a short, semester-long module, allowing a deep-dive into geopolitical issues and concepts through weekly sessions.
-The structure can be divided into two sections:
+GEO3102 Geopolitics runs as a semester-long module, allowing a deep-dive into geopolitical issues and concepts through weekly sessions.
+The structure can be divided into three sections:

-In this section of the module, students will engage with a range of geopolitical thinkers and concepts.
-This will be taught through a number of lectures focused on the history and evolution of geopolitics as a set of connected ideas, the issues and challenges associated with these ideas, and specific concepts that have emerged within geopolitical scholarship over the last 20 years.
+In this section of the module, students will engage with geopolitical thinkers and concepts.
+This will be taught through lectures focused on the history and evolution of geopolitics as a set of connected ideas, the issues and challenges associated with these ideas, and specific concepts that have emerged within geopolitical scholarship over the last 20 years.

-In this section of the module, students will engage with a series of research-led lectures that focus on how geopolitical practices are visible in the world today.
-These may include issues such as foreign policy, climate and Anthropocene geopolitics, and the projection of state power in maritime and aerial spaces.
+In this section of the module, students will engage with a series of research-led lectures that focus on different sites of geopolitics, and where they are visible in the world today, for example aerial or maritime spaces.

 Teaching Methods